samuelmeuli/samuelmeuli.com/README.md

 ## Development

 Make sure you have Hugo installed (`brew install hugo`).
-Node.js and Yarn are also required for linting and asset minification.
+Node.js and Yarn are required for linting and formatting.

 1. Clone this repository: `git clone REPO_URL`
 2. Install all dependencies: `yarn`